 I’m not trying to be the smartest voice in the Afghan-related blogosphere.
 I’m one of the few voices in that arena, so blue oceans and shit, but that doesn’t mean you should listen to me over anyone else.

 Or maybe you should.
-I’ve been here for over 7 years, in the cheap seats chowing down on the bolani and the naan.
+I’ve been here for almost 10 years, in the cheap seats chowing down on the bolani and the naan.
 So maybe I know some stuff.

 I do know what I don’t know, and I’ll admit to that.
 Freely.